 * Plant Sympathy: as an alternative to imposing his will upon plant life, the Gardener can merely communicate with it, if he so desires.
 Though limited by the very nature of flora in general, the Gardener is adept enough that this is rarely an issue for him.

-* Telepathy: the Gardener has not done great things with this ability, mostly wielding it in order to communicate with others who are in the void or, as is usually the case, no longer speak his dead language.
+* Telepathy: the Gardener has not done great things with this ability, mostly wielding it to communicate with others who are in the void or, as is usually the case, no longer speak his dead language.
 He possesses this power at rank value 2, at least.

 Limitations / Enhancements: